JamesWoolfenden/learn-terraform/docs/install.md

 cinst aws-cli
 ```

-You will either be supplied you cli credentiasl by your administrator or you can obtain your own from your own user IAM section.
+You will either be supplied you cli credentials by your administrator or you can obtain your own from your own user IAM section.

 ```cli
 $ aws configure